 New Rural and Northern Immigration Pilot

 Great news for those wanting to migrate to Canada.
-With the declining birth rate and aging population leaving gaps in the Canadian labour market, the Government has offered residence in a number of immigration projects.
+With the declining birth rate and ageing population leaving gaps in the Canadian labour market, the Government has offered residence in a number of immigration projects.
 11 communities have recently been selected to form part of the new Rural and Northern Immigration Pilot, which is aimed at recruiting foreign skilled workers to move to Canada by offering permanent residence, in order to help further develop smaller communities in these outlying regions.
 These communities were chosen as representatives based on the economic and skills needs of their respective regions.
 The selected areas are based primarily in Ontario, Manitoba, Saskatchewan, Alberta and British Columbia and include the following towns and cities.

 So Why Migrate To These Regions in Canada?

 With 78 percent of Canada’s youth and most new arrivals opting to migrate to urban cities such as Montreal, Toronto and Vancouver, the idea of living in a smaller city, like Thunder Bay or West Kootenay may seem less appealing.
 But this is simply not the case.
 Canada not only has a strong economy but a large job market with salary expectations ranging anywhere from $22 per hour as a truck driver to $64 as an IT Specialist.
 It has a relatively low crime rate and is ranked 8th on the safest and most dangerous countries ranking.
 Although certain areas in the North are subject to harsh winters and dry summers, it is a small price to pay to live in the midst of unparalleled natural beauty.
-New comers are also integrated into the community through settlement services, including accommodation, healthcare, public transportation and educational services.
+Newcomers are also integrated into the community through settlement services, including accommodation, healthcare, public transportation and educational services.
 Not sold yet?
 Let's have a look at what some of these regions have to offer.

-Ontario is Canada’s fourth largest province and is home to some of the world’s most exquisite beaches, mountains and waterfalls, the most renowned being Niagara Falls.
+Ontario is Canada’s fourth-largest province and is home to some of the world’s most exquisite beaches, mountains and waterfalls, the most renowned being Niagara Falls.
 For hiking enthusiasts, Sault Ste.
 Marie has amazing hiking trails, such as Agawa Pictographs in Lake Superior Provincial Park.
 Agate Island Beach, located near Thunder Bay, was previously named as one of the top seven natural wonder beaches in the world.
 It is culturally diverse, with over half of the population originating from other countries.
 Ontario has a diverse thriving job market and offers an excellent opportunity to earn a good wage with the average minimum hourly wage starting at around $14.

-Those who appreciate the tranquility of rolling hills will love Saskatchewan.
+Those who appreciate the tranquillity of rolling hills will love Saskatchewan.
 Moose Jaw, also known as “Little Chicago”, is a charming island located in a prairie sea.
 It was once a hideout for Al Capone during the US Prohibition era and he was believed to have masterminded his operation in the Moose Jaw tunnels during the 1920s.
-Today, the town is known for its art-deco buildings and colorful murals and if you’re lucky, you might just catch a glimpse of the Northern Lights over Moose Jaw River.
+Today, the town is known for its art-deco buildings and colourful murals and if you’re lucky, you might just catch a glimpse of the Northern Lights over Moose Jaw River.
 Although Saskatchewan has the lowest hourly wage of the Canadian provinces, averaging around a minimum of $10.96 per hour, the job opportunities for skilled workers are bountiful.

 One of the most beautiful sights in Alberta has to be “Spirit Island”, better known as Manitoulin Island, which is the largest freshwater island in the world.
 Another fantastic natural sight to behold is Drumheller in Red Deer Valley, which is known as a paleontologist hub due to its abundance of dinosaur fossils.
 Claresholm is a vibrant scenic community located midway between Calgary and Lethbridge with a wealth of World War II history, as well as plenty of parks and lakes for the outdoor enthusiast.
 In Alberta, you can easily earn an average minimum wage of $13.60 or more.